-To protect sensitive case information and allow the board to conduct efficient death reviews, BOC should work with the Virginia Freedom of Information Advisory Council to assess how FOIA might be amended to expand the circumstances in which BOC would be able to conduct its jail death reviews in closed meetings.
+To protect sensitive case information and allow the board to conduct efficient death reviews, BOC should work with the Virginia FOIA Council to assess how FOIA might be amended to expand the circumstances in which BOC would be able to conduct its jail death reviews in closed meetings.
 The assessment should balance the need to protect individual case information and encourage full consideration of vital information with the need to ensure public access to the BOC jail death review process and its overall findings.

-The Board of Corrections (BOC) should work with the Virginia Freedom of Information Advisory Council to examine whether and how the Virginia Freedom of Information Act should be amended to clarify or expand the circumstances in which the BOC may conduct closed meetings to consider jail death review cases.
+The Board of Corrections (BOC) should work with the Virginia Freedom of Information Act (FOIA) Advisory Council to examine whether and how FOIA should be amended to clarify or expand the circumstances in which the BOC may conduct closed meetings to consider jail death review cases.